 - Required license(s) or certification(s) CIA, CISA, CPA, CAMS, and/or CRCM

-· Minimum years of audit and /or risk experience: Typically 8+ years
+· Minimum years of audit and /or risk experience at a major financial institution: Typically 8+ years

 Administrative/Technical Skills/ Other Information

 · Primary focus of role is on day-to-day deliverables, developing solutions based upon subject expertise, and occasionally representing the department at a broader level.

 · Maintains current on industry developments affected areas of assigned responsibilities.

 · Demonstratable strengths in one or more of the following:

 Bank Audit Activities